kfbishop/mfpx/README.md

 ## Primary Features

-The following features are currently provided by the CLI launcher:
+The following features are currently provided by the MFPX CLI:
-- Custom and manual installation
-- Multiple installed versions of the MFP CLI
+- Supports multiple installed versions of the MFP CLI
-    - Including standard and iOS versions
+  - Easily switch between CLI versions
-    - Easily switch between CLI versions, including custom workspaces for each version
+  - Enable custom workspaces and settings for each version
+  - Direct install all current MFP CLI versions
-- Simple installation of latest nightly drivers (NEW!)
+  - Simple installation of latest pre-release nightly drivers (IBM Internal only)
-- Set custom environment settings, such as Java runtime version
+  - Set custom settings -- such as Java runtime -- per version
+- Local server smackdown
   - Force kill a mis-behaving MFP Server
+  - Clean up local server issues
+- Custom export/import support for new MFP Cordova apps

 # Prerequisites